What are the Symptoms of Stomach Cancer?

 - changes in bowel habits which include colour, consistency, frequency and smell.
 Blood in stool may cause diarrhea which appears dark black and/or tarry and has a foul smell

 - anemia from internal bleeding.
-Anemia may present as weakness, fatigue, dizziness, shortness of breath, reduced ability to exercise, rapid heart rate, pale skin and mucous membranes.
+Anemia may present as weakness, fatigue, dizziness, shortness of breath, reduced ability to exercise, rapid heart rate, pale skin and pale gums.

-- jaundice: dark urine, yellowing of the skin and whites of the eyes
+- jaundice is a yellowing of the skin and whites of the eyes.
+It may also present with dark "tea coloured" urine

 - later stages of stomach cancer can spread to the abdominal cavity, liver, lung and brain and may cause other symptoms specific to that area